 In the era of solitary centre-forwards and fluid frontlines, the days of teams relying on one or two players to score most of their goals are over.
 Roberto Firmino at Liverpool is a fine example of a new type of No.9 that offers far more than simply sticking the ball in the net.

-Even going back to the days of 4-4-2, there have been plenty of examples of forwards that did not score regularly yet were key cogs in their teams.
-Here are seven who never scored 15 goals in a single top-flight season but were all crucial to their teams…
+But even going back to the days of 4-4-2 there were plenty of examples of forwards that did not score regularly yet were key cogs in their teams.
+Here are seven who never scored 15 goals in a single top-flight season but were all crucial to their teams.

 The duo also scored 88 goals for the Reds between 2000 and 2002, with Heskey’s highest tally of league goals coming with 14 in 2000-01.